The Parable of the Wedding Banquet, 1-14

 Charles Bridges: “All fundamental errors and heresies in the Church may be traced to this source – ‘Ye do err, not knowing the Scriptures’.
 (Mt 22:29) They are mostly based on partial or disjointed statements of truth.
 Truth separated from truth becomes error.
 Never has apostasy from the faith been connected with a prayerful and diligent study of the word of God.”

 Derek Flood thinks that ‘the key difference between Jesus and the Pharisees described in the Gospel accounts is in which narratives they chose to embrace.’
 (Disarming Scripture, p52).
 Jesus embraced the ‘right’ ones, whereas the Pharisees embraced the ‘wrong’ ones.
-We think that this opinion flies in the face of the evidence.
-It is clear enough that Jesus did not ever criticise the Pharisees for ’embracing the wrong biblical texts’ but rather for their hypocritical twisting of the texts to suit themselves.
+This opinion flies in the face of the evidence.
+Jesus did not ever criticise the Pharisees for ’embracing the wrong biblical texts’ but rather for their hypocritical twisting of the texts to suit themselves.

 22:30 For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.